Export routine (MARC) for Archives Canada

 What I've done so far in terms of ica-atom programming is extend the sfRadPlugin module to allow export as marc21, e.g.:

 (view the source to see the correct formatting; but not all the fields are there yet)

 I had to add an empty file apps/qubit/templates/layout.marc21.php to make this work, so I may not have done that correctly.

 So my first question is: should this in fact be a separate plugin?
 At the very least I was thinking the action should be called something like cainmarc rather than marc21, so that it's clear that this is specifically for CAIN, i.e. following those tagging guidelines.

 I then tried to loop through the database to generate a consolidated export file.
 Not surprisingly, I ran out of memory.
 While it might be nice to have this functionality built into ica-atom, since an export is required fairly regularly (we currently transfer a file, via crontab, once a month), I'm thinking that depending on a large amount of memory/execution time is best to be avoided.
 And there is not really a need to preview this file via the interface; it just needs to be ftp'd to LAC periodically.
 Instead, I turned to my new favourite tool, curl...

 To generate the consolidated export file, I'm using a perl script to query the database and loop through top-level descriptions (where parent_id=1), and then do a curl call to the relevant url.
 This routine seems to work, but I'm wondering if you have any thoughts about a better approach, especially for longer-term integration/flexibility.

-#2 Updated by Tim Hutchinson over 10 years ago
+#2 Updated by Tim Hutchinson about 11 years ago

 Permalink Edit Delete